We use some essential cookies to make this website work.

 If you are reporting a tree pest or disease, please use TreeAlert

-TreeAlert is the online tool managed by Forest Research.
-It is a valuable aid for forestry and tree professionals or people with knowledge of trees and woods, allowing them to quickly report any suspect findings of tree pests and diseases which are of concern in Britain.
 TreeAlert was created following the arrival of Chalara (ash dieback) as an easy method that encouraged rapid reporting.
-It is the only online tool in the country created for the purpose of flagging up potentially new tree pest and disease threats and can act as an early warning system to protect out trees.
+It is the only online tool in the country created for the purpose of flagging up potentially new tree pest and disease threats and can act as an early warning system to protect our trees.

 Chalara dieback of ash is a disease of ash trees caused by the fungus Hymenoscyphus fraxineus.
 The disease causes leaf loss and crown dieback in affected trees, and is usually fatal.

-We would encourage you only to report suspected cases of Chalara dieback of ash in new (unshaded) areas on the following map
+We would encourage you only to report suspected cases of Chalara dieback of ash in new (unshaded) areas on the following map or possible basal lesions on Ash trees in any location.

 Please use TreeAlert to report your finding